DanialPahlavan/PyLearn_Essential/Game/13/README.md

 ## Installation

 Make sure you have the **Arcade library** installed.
-If not, you can install it using:
+If not, you can install it using :

 ```bash
 pip install arcade